thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Analytics Components/fire-app-builder-google-analytics-component.md

 ## Step 2.
 Set Up the google-services.json File {#step2}

-Google Analytics packages all of your analytics settings into a g`oogle-services.json` file.
+Google Analytics packages all of your analytics settings into a google-services.json file.
 After you generate and download this file, you will place it in the Google Analytics Component folder.

 1. Sign in to your Google account.
 2. On the Google Analytics site, go to [Add Analytics to Your Android App](https://developers.google.com/analytics/devguides/collection/android/v4/).
 3. In the **Get a configuration file** section, click **Get a Configuration File**.
 4. Enter an **App name** and an **Android package name**.
     *  For the App name, type the name of your app.
-    *  For the Android package name, use the package name in the Google Analytics Component's `AndroidManifest.xml` file: **com.amazon.analytics.google**.
+    *  For the Android package name, use the package name in the Google Analytics Component's AndroidManifest.xml file: **com.amazon.analytics.google**.
 5. Click **Continue to choose and configure services**.

     Although the screen says "Select which Google services you'd like to add to your app below," only Analytics is available for integration.

 6. Click **Continue to generate configuration files**.
 7. Click **Download google-services.json** and download the JSON file.
-8. Move the `google-services.json` file into your **GoogleAnalyticsComponent** folder.
+8. Move the google-services.json file into your **GoogleAnalyticsComponent** folder.
 (If you're in the Android view, switch to the Project view to see this file.)

 ## Step 3.
 Set Up Dimensions {#step3}